-• The Employment and Training Advisory Board (ETAB), an affiliate of the Homeless Advisory Board (HAB) for the Allegheny County Continuum of Care (CoC), includes DHS staff and provider agencies and community stakeholders.
-The group: 1) promotes housing stability and self-sufficiency by linking homeless services providers and the people they serve to employment and training resources and 2) works across sectors to overcome barriers to employment for those in housing crisis.
-ETAB's bi-monthly meetings enable partners to share information and collaborate to help more people become employed.
-The ETAB also organizes forums that brings together homeless service providers and workforce staff from around the county.
+- The Employment and Training Advisory Board (ETAB), an affiliate of the Homeless Advisory Board (HAB) for the Allegheny County Continuum of Care (CoC), is a group led by DHS staff that includes provider agencies and community stakeholders.
+The group's purpose is to 1) promote housing stability and self-sufficiency by linking homeless services providers and the people they serve to employment and training resources and 2) work across sectors to overcome barriers to employment for those in housing crisis.
+ETAB's bi-monthly meetings enable partners to share information and to collaborate on various initiatives.
+For the past two years, ETAB has organized a day-long forum that brings together homeless service providers and workforce staff from around the county. - DHS and Partner4Work, the workforce development organization that connects funding, expertise and opportunities for employers, job seekers, agencies and policy makers to develop a thriving workforce in the Pittsburgh area, work closely together with the goal of helping people with human service needs gain employment.
+DHS and Partner4Work focus on coordinating human service and employment services, advocating for workforce development for people with human service needs, and building stronger referral networks and ways to share resources.

-The following chart outlines DHS's workforce initiatives and programming, which complement its partnerships.
-(Funding sources for initiatives and programming may include CCBG, Block Grant, or other grants):
+The following chart outlines DHS's workforce initiatives and programming: